 - For westbound left-turning drivers at Plymouth and Brighton avenues, a protected/permissive phase provides dedicated time to make the left turn separated from oncoming traffic or pedestrians.
-It would also provide a safety benefit with the provision of the protected movement. - The westbound protected left-turn phase would occupy a share of green time and would result in a decrease in green time of a few seconds to other phases. - For eastbound through drivers along Ocean Avenue, the prohibition of left turns at Plymouth and Brighton avenues would improve travel times and reliability, eliminating instances of delay from waiting behind a left-turning vehicle.
+This It would also reduce the number of conflicts between people driving and walking through provide a safety benefit with the provision of the protected movement.

+- The westbound protected left-turn phase would occupy a share of green time and would result in a decrease in green time of a few seconds to other phases. - For eastbound through drivers along Ocean Avenue, the prohibition of left turns at Plymouth and Brighton avenues would improve travel times and reliability, eliminating instances of delay from waiting behind a left-turning vehicle.